javierarce/wordpress-icon-extractor/README.md

 1. Install dependencies with `yarn`.
 2. Run `yarn start`.

+If there's a new version of the npm package, the script will automatically update the version in the `package.json` file and download the new icons.
-The script will download all the icons into the `icons` folder and generate a sample grid in `icons/all.svg`.
+The script will then download all the icons into the `icons` folder and generate a sample grid SVG file at `grid-{package version}.svg`.

+### What to do after running the script

+If there are changes in the icons, you'll be able to see the SVG differences running git diff.

 ### Configuration